Low Density Polyethylene (ldpe) Price Trend and Forecast

 In Q3 2025, the global LDPE price trend has shown mixed movements, with major markets experiencing both downward and moderate upward adjustments.
 In the Americas, including the USA, Mexico, and Brazil, the LDPE price trend has declined due to weaker demand in the packaging and industrial sectors, combined with high inventory levels and oversupply.

-In Europe, the LDPE price trend has remained under pressure, with markets in Belgium, Germany, Italy, and France experiencing subdued demand and softening feedstock costs, while imports from the USA and the Middle East have continued to exert competitive pressure.
+In Europe, the Low-Density Polyethylene (LDPE) has remained under pressure, with markets in Belgium, Germany, Italy, and France experiencing subdued demand and softening feedstock costs, while imports from the USA and the Middle East have continued to exert competitive pressure.

 In Asia, the trend has diverged, with China’s Ex-Ningbo market showing a moderate increase due to strong demand for food-grade packaging and limited supply, whereas Vietnam has faced price softness from slower procurement and regional demand weakness.
 Overall, the global LDPE price trend has been influenced by imbalances in supply-demand, feedstock volatility, and cautious downstream buying across regions.